 In Material Design, the floating action button (FAB in short) is the button that presents the primary action on the app screen.
 Typically, it’s a round icon button elevated above other page content.
 This button usually gives instant access to essential or popular actions users do with the app.
 Depending on the design and information architecture of the mobile application, FAB can:

-- perform a typical core action (open the screen of new email, open the screen of adding the photo or video content, search the needed content in the gallery, etc.)
+- perform a typical core action (open the screen of a new email, open the screen for adding the photo or video content, search for the needed content in the gallery, etc.)

 - show additional actions